getsolus/solus-site.github.io/content/blog/2016-01-10-this-week-in-solus-install-17.md

 "TWIS"
 ]
 date =  "2016-01-10T22:31:33Z"
-title = "'This Week in Solus -- Install #17'"
+title = "This Week in Solus -- Install #17"
 url = "/2016/01/10/this-week-in-solus-install-17/"
 +++
 Welcome to the 17th installation of This Week in Solus.